koudur/sbau2021/sbau2021/content/pages/medias.rst

 Alain interview
 ---------------

-This second video is an inteview of Alain Dluglosz from the Tipon community, by Naco, where the seed keeper explains his mission and the Arikunawa project history.
+inteview of Alain Dlugosz from the Tipon community, by Mattia Joulia.
+In this video the seed keeper explains his mission and the Ararikunawa project history.

 .. vimeo:: 601718710
   :playsinline: 0